maelfabien/maelfabien.github.io/_posts/2019-2-2-ElasticCloud.md

 # II.
 Stop the services

-Once you explored your data, you might want to stop the data flow that goes from your machine to Kibana.
+Once you have explored your data, you might want to stop the data flow that goes from your machine to Kibana.
 From the terminal, in the tabs concerned, simply type Ctrl + C.

 To stop being charged for Elasticsearch, you'll have to delete your deployment.
-All your data will be lost !
+All your data will be lost!
 Keep this in mind.

 On your Elastic Cloud interface, click on your deployment :